Preserving cannabis genetics for current & future generations

 The current legislation has not made it possible to provide documented genetic material of cannabis for medical, industrial, nutritional and other applications.
 Up un till now, no specialized genebank has been facilitated where cannabis seeds per variety, landrace or origin have been described on individual specifications or chemical components nor maintained and stored.

-The foundation aims at providing information on ingredients, plant-description, possibly also DNA-profiling, of cannabis cultivars and preserving cannabis varieties for people and communities throughout the world.
+The foundation aims at providing information on ingredients, plant-description, eventually also DNA-profiling, of cannabis cultivars and preserving cannabis varieties for people and communities throughout the world.

 Due to the illicit status of growing cannabis, the Foundation will work in alignment with regulations of the access and benefit sharing of the UN Convention on Biological Diversity and other international agreements despite of the Single Convention of 1961.
 With the Convention on Biological Diversity, there is a legal basis and responsibility also for the species cannabis to take necessary measurements for the preservation of the diversity of genetic material for its actual protection and cultivation for nature and humanity.

-The Dutch government has not been able to provide a meaningful answer (6-6-2018 par 3.5.2) yet to parliamentary questions on the international obligations which result out of the ratification of the Convention in respect to the preservation of cannabis genetics for current and future generations.
+The Dutch government has not been able to provide a congruent answer yet to parliamentary questions and concerns from Senators (09-07-2019 par 9 and 17-10-2019 par 12) on the international obligations which result out of the ratification of the Convention in respect to the preservation of cannabis genetics for current and future generations.
 The scope of the diversity and contents of the genetics which will be grown during the tolerated dutch weed experiment is in fact unknown beforehand due to the lack of a cannabis genebank.